Followers

 Frustrated Founder

-Many leaders in the Continental Army had experience in the British Army and some of them proved quite controversial.
-Foremost of these was Charles Lee (General Washington’s 2nd in command who allowed himself to be captured by the British and was relieved at the Battle of Monmouth. (see blog post A General Disaster).
-Another was General Horatio Gates, who was victorious at Saratoga but went down in ignominy at the Battle of Camden.
-And our profiles of Richard Montgomery (see blog post, First to Fall) and Hugh Mercer (see blog post, Surgeon General from Scotland) demonstrate these men had no lack of courage under fire – giving the last full measure.
+Many leaders in the Continental Army had experience in the British Army, and some of them proved quite controversial.
+Foremost among these was Charles Lee (General Washington’s second-in-command), who allowed himself to be captured by the British and was relieved at the Battle of Monmouth. (see blog post A General Disaster).
+Another was General Horatio Gates, who was victorious at Saratoga but fell into disgrace at the Battle of Camden.
+Our profiles of Richard Montgomery (see blog post, First to Fall) and Hugh Mercer (see blog post, Surgeon General from Scotland) demonstrate that these men had no lack of courage under fire – giving the last full measure.

 General Charles Lee - one of many former